 The following symptoms are often associated with thrombophlebitis:

 The health care provider can usually diagnose the condition based on how the affected area looks.
-You may need to have your pulse, blood pressure, temperature, skin condition, and circulation frequently checked to make sure you don't have complications.
+Your provider will frequently check your vital signs.
+This is to make sure you don't have complications.

-If the cause cannot be easily identified, one or more of the following tests may be done:
+If the cause cannot be easily identified, 1 or more of the following tests may be done:

 You may be told to do the following:

-Call your health care provider if you have symptoms of thrombophlebitis.
+Call your provider if you have symptoms of thrombophlebitis.

-Call your health care provider promptly if thrombophlebitis symptoms do not improve with treatment, if symptoms get worse, or if new symptoms occur (such as an entire limb becoming pale, cold, or swollen).
+- New symptoms occur (such as an entire limb becoming pale, cold, or swollen).

 Routine changing of intravenous (IV) lines helps to prevent thrombophlebitis related to IVs.

-Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
+Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.